Olympicene/autohotkey-scripts/README.md

 Sets your current active window to the top layer.

 ##### [UnderscorePaste](UnderscorePaste)
-Replaces the any text with sapces in your clipboard with underscores.
+Replaces every space of the text in your clipboard with underscores.

 ##### [BetterRecord](BetterRecord)
 Makes a basic recording of mouse and key clicks, no dragging of anything.
 Just quicker than puppeteer.